programandonocosmos/project-L-player/README.md

-# project-L-player
+# Project L Player

-Experiment that tries to make a perfect project L player
+Experiment that tries to make a perfect project L player.
+Take a look in the [Rulebook](https://tesera.ru/images/items/1906295/Project_L_Revised_Rulebook.pdf).